CONTENTS

 Research Anthropic

 When I started my preparation for Anthropic, I realized that understanding the company’s mission and values made a huge difference.
-Anthropic focuses on building reliable and ethical AI systems.
+According to Anthropic's official website, the company focuses on building reliable and ethical AI systems that put safety at the frontier.
 Their work centers on safety, transparency, and minimizing bias.
 I spent time reading their official website, checking out research papers, and looking at their recent projects like "Values in the Wild" and "Agentic Misalignment."
 These resources helped me see how my own skills and interests matched their goals.

 I also explored their product documentation and learned about their flagship product, Claude AI.
 This gave me a better sense of what the team values in terms of technical skills and ethical thinking.
 I made sure to reflect my passion for AI safety and ethics in my application and interviews.